2005198/Muttugly/README.md

 User Registration and Login
 Allow users to create accounts.
 Authenticate users and let them log in.
-To ensure permanence, save user data in a .json file.
+To ensure permanence, save user data in a SQLite database.
 Cart Management
 Create a cart object when a user registers.
 Allow users to add items to their carts.